 These nurses have undergone a period of special training and clinics are held at both surgeries.

 Nurses

 There is a team of practice nurses who are available on a rota basis during surgery hours.
-General nursing duties such as dressings, ear syringing, and removal of stitches, infections and travel advice are also part of their duties.
+General nursing duties such as dressings, ear syringing, and removal of stitches.

 Dispensers (Barton Only)